ryanburgess/engineer-manager/README.md

  * [Let's talk about the D-word: DELEGATING](https://fellow.app/blog/management/lets-talk-about-delegating) - This article provides some tips for delegating as a manager.
  * [How to hire](https://medium.com/eshares-blog/how-to-hire-34f4ded5f176#.jxkz3wrs3) - A good article on ways to think about hiring for your team.
  * [When Do We Actually Need to Meet in Person?](https://hbr.org/2021/07/when-do-we-actually-need-to-meet-in-person) - An article that helps provide insights into the types of meetings that should be in person.
+ * [Don’t Lose the Democratizing Effect of Remote Work](https://hbr.org/2021/08/dont-lose-the-democratizing-effect-of-remote-work) - A good article on remote work covers some interesting points on the hybrid work and how to avoid on-site favoritism.

 ## Newsletters
  * [Software Lead Weekly](http://softwareleadweekly.com/)